dartmouth-cs98/dartmouth-cs98.github.io/slides/01_pitches/index_slides.md

 <iframe width="600" height="400" src="https://www.youtube.com/embed/J-GVd_HLlps?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+* Interviews
 * Thoughts on pitching
-* Ideas+
+* Ideas++

 ???
 * today talk about pitching ideas and do a idea workshop thing
-* I generally dislike formal brainstorming
+* I generally dislike formal brainstorming - some of you might feel that way too
   - but hopefully this will be fun and fruitful

 ---